Skip to contents

 #> i Need to run with the source intact to parse comments

-Note that a dose to a compartment only turns back on the compartment that was dosed.
-Hence if you turn off the effect compartment, it continues to be off after another dose to the depot.
+Note that a dose turns back on only the compartment that was dosed.
+Turning off the effect compartment keeps it off even after a new depot dose:

 et(seq(0, 24, length.out=100))